sysarmy/disneyland/podcasts/podcasts_de_sistemas.md

 - [Conversations with bacon](https://open.spotify.com/show/3ctdqzv045voVNMstm2qMz?si=P6lT4wDlSuOCiI3tlxx67w)

 ### The Pipeline
 The Pipeline: All things CI/CD & DevOps is hosted by the CD Foundation's Director of Ecosystem & Community Development - Jacqueline Salinas.
 This is a series of interviews with industry experts, leaders, and innovators.
 The Pipeline will cover a range of topics that are centered around CI/CD & DevOps.
-The CDF’s goal is to educate, entertain, provide tips and insights to make the community better software engineers.
-The intent is to supply up-to-date industry news and innovations, as well as, expand your knowledge of the vast CI/CD & DevOps ecosystem.
-This podcast is all about learning from your peers as well as the thought leaders in the CDF community who have been there and done that.

 - [The Pipeline](https://open.spotify.com/show/3tp2QIhyXffR2ydgt6sOUv?si=stU_VDp3TA2i-78a52mG9g)

 ### Command line heros